citizenfx/natives/CAM/HardAttachCamToPedBone.md

 Ped ped = PlayerPedId();
 int handle = CreateCam("DEFAULT_SCRIPTED_CAMERA", true);
 Camera cam = new Camera(handle);
+Int BONE_NAME = 4089;

-HardAttachCamToPedBone(cam, ped, 4089, 90.0f, 0.0f, 0.0f, 0.0f, 0.0f, 0.0f, true); // attach it to a finger on the left hand and rotates it 90 degrees on the X-axis
+HardAttachCamToPedBone(cam, ped, BONE_NAME, 90.0f, 0.0f, 0.0f, 0.0f, 0.0f, 0.0f, true); // attach it to a finger on the left hand and rotates it 90 degrees on the X-axis

 RenderScriptCams(true, false, 0, true, true); // renders the camera
 ```